gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 An important difference to note is the `/pages` folder in the Gatsby project structure where components will automatically be turned into static pages by Gatsby.
 This is discussed more in the [routing](#routing) section below.

 The `src/pages/index.js` file in Gatsby is a little different from the `src/index.js` file in Create React App where the root React element mounts, because it is a sibling to other pages in the app -- rather than a parent like Create React App.
-This means in order to share state or wrap multiple pages you should use the [wrapRootElement]() Gatsby API.
+This means in order to share state or wrap multiple pages you should use the [wrapRootElement](/docs/browser-apis/#wrapRootElement) Gatsby API.

-> **Note**: You could import your top level `App.js` in a file at `/src/pages/index.js` and your project will likely run with the `gatsby develop` command already, though you would lose many of the benefits like code splitting and server-side rendering that Gatsby uses for pages

 ### Server-side rendering and browser APIs

-Server-side rendering means pages and dynamic data are built out by the server, and then sent to a browser ready to go.
-It's like your page is loaded before even being sent to the user.
+Server-side rendering means pages and content are built out by the server, and then sent to a browser ready to go.
+It's like your pages are constructed before even being sent to the user.
 Gatsby is server-side rendered at build time, meaning that the code that gets to your browser has already been run to build pages and content, but this doesn't mean you can't still have dynamic pages.

 Understanding the distinction between the client (or browser) and server will help you understand that key difference between Create React App and Gatsby.
 Create React App doesn't by default render your components with server-side rendering APIs when it is built like Gatsby does.

 _Check out Dustin Schau's [blog post about Gatsby internals](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/#server-side-rendering-ssr-at-build-time) that explains the technical aspects of the build process in greater detail_

-The `gatsby build` command won't be able to use browser APIs so some code would cause your build to break if it isn't protected.
+The `gatsby build` command also won't be able to use browser APIs, so some code that relies on browser DOM APIs and globals will cause your build to break if it isn't protected.
+Learn more about [using client-side only packages](/docs/using-client-side-only-packages/).

-Some common APIs that would need to be protected are:
+Some common globals that would need to be protected are:

 - `window`
 - `localStorage`
 - `navigator`

-- packages like `react-router-dom`
+Additionally, some packages that depend on globals existing (e.g. `react-router-dom`) may need to be [patched](/docs/debugging-html-builds/#fixing-third-party-modules) or migrated to other packages.

 These are only a few examples, though all can be fixed in one of two ways:

-1. wrapping the code in an `if` to check if whatever you are referencing is defined so builds won't try to reference something undefined and the browser will be able to deal with it fine:
+1. wrapping the code in an `if` statement to check if whatever you are referencing is defined so builds won't try to reference something undefined.
+Then the browser will be able to deal with it fine when the condition matches:

 ```jsx
 if (typeof window !== `undefined`) {